 A final difference between the television series and the novels is the former’s relegation of student experience: we do not see or hear from many of them as central characters; certainly, we do not see or hear from them engaged in mundane university life other than fleetingly, by way of dressing the shots of the colleges and city streets.
 When we do occasionally hear from or about them, it is in the direst of circumstances: an undergraduate reprimanding an academic for his research glorifying war, as she sees it, in an ironic vote of thanks (Greeks); an undergraduate experiencing an attempted rape by her tutor (Enemy); an undergraduate falling to their death while on a drug-induced trip (Daughters); and a female PhD student being exploited by her supervisor academically and sexually (Bus).
-What we do not get here that we do in the novelsapart from much attention to everyday student experiences is much of a glimpse into their minds.
-In the novels, we read Morse’s reflections on his own undergraduate days; reflections by characters on their student days (Anne in Jericho); or the working-class history undergraduate enraptured by the intellectual and romantic thrill of supervision: ‘Being with Cornford, talking with him for an hour every week– that had become the highlight of her time at Oxford’ (Death, 100).
+What we do not get here, that we do in the novels – apart from much attention to everyday student experiences – is much of a glimpse into their minds.
+In the novels, we read Morse’s reflections on his own undergraduate days; reflections by other characters on their student days (Anne in Jericho); or the working-class history undergraduate enraptured by the intellectual and romantic thrill of supervision: ‘Being with Cornford, talking with him for an hour every week– that had become the highlight of her time at Oxford’ (Death, 100).

-here are practical reasons for this in the television series, such as the need to concentrate the focus on a small number of core characters throughout, rather than being able to momentarily flit to a peripheral character (Sanderson 1995, 20).
-However, the reduced student perspective in the television series contributes to the series’ critique of UK higher education neoliberalis. enacts the marginalisation of students within the university sometimes posited as a consequence of the monetisation of academia: the academics seem to be far too busy thinking about smart college investments entertaining prospective donors to devote much time or thought to the.
+Once more, there are practical reasons for this in the television series, such as the need to concentrate the focus on a small number of core characters throughout, rather than being able to momentarily flit to a peripheral character (Sanderson 1995, 20).
+However, the reduced student perspective in the television series further contributes to the series’ critique of UK higher education’s neoliberalist trajectory.
+The series enacts the marginalisation of students within the university sometimes posited as a consequence of the monetisation of academia: the academics seem to be far too busy thinking about smart college investments or entertaining prospective donors to devote much time or thought to them.

 The television series concluded in the year 2000.
 As such, it does not capture any effects of the tuition fees introduced under New Labour in 1998 that might be expected to make students, as clients of the university, a greater focus of the dons.
 Interestingly, the sequel programme, Lewis – which comfortably spanned the raising of tuition fees in England in 2004 and 2010 – features students as main characters, including in student theatre productions and student magazines, and also represents undergraduate lectures.
 Whether a comment on the centrality of student experience in a fee-paying regime or part of a drive to recruit younger audience members to the programme, it effectively throws attention onto students within the university to a greater extent than many instalments of Inspector Morse.